Terradue/itag/README.md

 This is most likely faster than option A, even considering the transfer of the database dump file (5.2 GB).

 Copy the database dump file _itag-pgsql96-postgis23.dump_ and the corrective script _correct-itag-db.sh_ to the host.
-These files are currently on the VM *10.16.10.71* under _/home/sysadmin_.
+These files can be provided if requested.

 From the directory containing the transferred files, execute the following command:
 ```bash